 EFTA Norway, Switzerland, Iceland, and Liechtenstein are

 not EU countries, though they are in the Schengen area: this means that certain EU rules regarding long-stay visas and/or research mobility do not apply and there are customs controls for travel to and from those countries.
+Additionally, the standard European Health Insurance Card (EHIC) may not be valid in EFTA countries unless you are also an EU/EEA/Swiss citizen; make sure to check your insurance before you travel.

 an Electronic Travel Authorisation or a full visa to travel to the UK.